cboulanger/citext/README.md

 In order to compare the performance of two models, you can use the `bin/compare
 <model1> <model2>` command, which will automatically make a split copies of the
 models and add a third model which combines the training data of both models.

+# Use different versions of the EXparser engine

+In order to be able to compare the performance of different versions of the main EXparser extraction and segmentation engine, the engine can be dynamically switched (sine v0.2.0).
+You can install an engine version with `bin/run engine install <version>` and use it with `bin/run engine use <version>`.
+A list of installed engines is available with `bin/run engine list`.
+The available engines are listed on the release page https://github.com/cboulanger/excite-docker/releases (version 0.1.0 is not compatible).